dansmyers/PredictiveModeling/Sprint-1-Descriptive_Statistics_and_Visualization/Labs/2-My_Heart_Will_Go_On.md

 ## Submission

 This lab contains questions that you'll need to answer as you go.
 Create a Word document and put your answers to each question in it.
-When you finish, submit your document and the PDF outputs that you create during the lab to Canvas.
+When you finish, include your document in your Sprint 1 workspace on Repl.it.

 ## Get the Data
 Reopen your workspace from the last lab.
 It should already contain the `Titanic.csv` file.